-The prison was given an inspection in summer 2016 the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in December 2017, and the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 To read the full reports, go to the Ministry of Justice site or follow the links below:

 - HMP Hindley, Report on an unannounced inspection of HMP Hindley (4 –14 December 2017)

 - HMP Hindley, Report on an unannounced inspection of HMP Hindley (4-15 July 2016)

 - HMYOI Hindley, Unannounced inspection of HMYOI Hindley (3 – 14 March 2014)

 - HMYOI Hindley, Summary of questionnaires and interviews: Children and young people’s self-reported perceptions (13 November 2012)

 - HMYOI Hindley, Unannounced inspection of HMYOI Hindley (19-23 November 2012)